Where to eat, drink and sleep in Tulum, Mexico

 That should give you plenty of time to tuck into a delicious feed before the party kicks off around 11pm.
 If you’re instead arriving around then, expect a cover charge with its rate depending on the DJ or artist performing.
 If you’re coming with a big group, it might be worth getting bottle service at a booth.
 Once a month a Full Moon party is held here and goes until 4am.

-Though newly-opened Holistika Hotel is only a few minutes’ drive from Tulum’s main pueblo drag, a stay here will have you convinced you’re in the heart of the jungle.
+The Holistika Hotel is only a few minutes’ drive from Tulum’s main pueblo drag, so a stay here will have you convinced you’re in the heart of the jungle.
 Walking across its sprawling grounds, you’ll hear birds chirping, leaves rustling in the wind and little else.

 There’s an on-site restaurant called Tierra, regular yoga and meditation classes, two massive pools and an art walk.
 Accommodation is separated into adults-only and family-friendly.
 With only 24 rooms, you’ll want to book ahead.